- About AATE

 AATE Unpublished Play Reading Project This event takes place every two years.
 Scripts are submitted in the Fall of even numbered years and the winning scripts are presented in scene readings at the AATE national conference in even years.
 Submissions were due December 17, 2015 with showcase readings at the 2016 AATE national conference in Boston.
 Winners will be announced by July 1, 2016.

 Playwrights Slam Each year at the AATE National Conference, the Playwrights Slam offers a preview of new work by AATE member playwrights.
 Whether you are a new or established playwright, member artists are allowed five minutes to showcase their latest plays.
 Click here for video footage of the event.
 Eight slots will be assigned from an email to network members in June and four slots will be determined by lottery.
 If you are interested in being entered in the lottery for the remaining four slots, email email@example.com by 11:59p Thursday, July 28 (the Thursday of the national conference) and playwrights will be notified shortly after midnight as to whether or not they were selected to read at the slam Friday, July 29 @ 8:15p.
 (Note that this event runs against the night of theatre excursions in Boston theatres.)

 Publishers' Showcase Publishers who exhibit at the AATE national conferences work with the Playwright Network to identify new works important for the field.
 In odd-numbered years, scenes from these plays are presented at the AATE national conference.
-For more information on the Publsihers' Showcase at the 2015 AATE Conference in Milwaukee, contact Jeremy Kisling, email@example.com
+For more information on the Publsihers' Showcase at the 2017 AATE Conference, contact Jeremy Kisling, email@example.com

 FREQUENTLY ASKED QUESTIONS: